A Decade after “Theorizing NGOs”: The Entanglement of State, Feminism, and Neoliberalism

 Lang, Sabine.
 1997.
 “The NGOization of Feminism.”
 Transitions, Environments, Translations: Feminisms in International Politics, ed. by J. W. Scott, C. Kaplan, and D. Keates, 101–20.
 New York: Routledge.

-This publication is a part of an upcoming special issue inspired by the Eastern European Feminist Conference "Gender Struggle in Eastern Europe" (October 2019, Kaunas).
+This publication is part of an upcoming special issue inspired by the Eastern European Feminist Conference "Gender Struggle in Eastern Europe" (October 2019, Kaunas).
 Guest editors: Alena Minchenia, Galina Yarmanova, Irina Redkina, Anikó Gregor, Dovainė Buschmann.

 Andreja Mesarič is a Postdoctoral Fellow at Charles University in Prague.
 She is currently researching Yugoslav communist gender policies aimed at Muslims.
 This work builds on her previous research about pious women’s experiences of Islamic revival in postwar Bosnia-Herzegovina conducted as part of a Ph.D. at the University of Ljubljana.
 Her other research interests include race and coloniality in Central and Eastern Europe, particularly 19th century encounters with Africa and Africans and how those informed emerging nationalisms’ investment in whiteness.
 She also worked as a researcher and practitioner in the UK non-profit sector, specializing in gender and migration.